 The legal right share

-If there is a will and the spouse/civil partner has never renounced his/her rights and is not "unworthy to succeed", then that spouse/civil partner has a right to what is called a "legal right share" of the deceased's estate.
+If there is a will and the surviving spouse/civil partner has never renounced their rights and is not unworthy to succeed (see ‘Renouncing or losing your rights under a will’ below) then that spouse/civil partner is entitled to a legal right share of the deceased's estate.

-- If there are no children, the spouse/civil partner is entitled to one-half of the estate;
+- If there are no children, the legal right share is half of the estate

-- if there are children, the spouse/civil partner is entitled to one-third of the estate.
+- If there are children, the legal right share is one-third of the estate.
 The children are not necessarily entitled to the rest.

 If you find that your spouse/civil partner has made a will that does not recognise your legal right share, you may still claim your right.
 You do not have to go to court; the executor or administrator is obliged to grant you your share.

-Cohabiting couples have no legal rights to each other's estates but may be able to apply for redress when one of them dies.
-A church annulment has no legal status and so does not change the status of a spouse.
-If a partner in such an annulled marriage subsequently "remarries" or enters into a civil partnership, this is not a legal marriage or civil partnership, and the parties have no rights vis a vis each other.
-Cohabiting couples may, of course, make wills in favour of each other but such wills may not negate the legal right share of a spouse/civil partner.
+Cohabiting couples have no legal rights to each other's estates but may be able to apply for redress when one of them dies (this application must be made within 6 months).
+A church annulment has no legal status and does not change the status of a spouse.
+If a partner in such an annulled marriage subsequently remarries this is not a legal marriage and the parties have no rights in relation to each other.
+Cohabiting couples may, of course, make wills in favour of each other but such wills may not negate the legal right share of a spouse or civil partner.